Creative Briefs: Guide + Templates & Examples

 For example, the name “Creative brief for a TastyFood restaurant marketing campaign” clearly shows the purpose of the brief and the name of the client.

-A short overview of the project should follow the title — just a sentence or two to summarize what the project is about.
+A short overview of the project should follow the title — just a sentence or 2 to summarize what the project is about.

-Outline the company background.
-There is no need to go into detail about the company.
-It’s enough to mention its core values and the information relevant to the project, such as what problems the company is currently facing and what kind of image they are trying to portray.
+Next, you should outline the company’s background.
+There is no need to go into too much detail — just mention the company’s core values and the information relevant to the project (e.g., problems the company is currently facing, and the image they want to portray).

-What you write in this section depends on whether your company hired an external agency for the job (for example, a video production company to make a promotional video for a new product) or if the creative team is employed at the said company.
+What you write in this section depends on whether your company hired an external agency for the job or if the creative team works at the said company.

 If it’s the latter, you can omit general information about the company since it’s already known to all involved.

-Take the time to precisely state the objectives of the creative project, i.e. what you are trying to achieve with this project.
+Take the time to precisely state the objectives of the creative project, i.e., what you are trying to achieve.
 Some of the more general objectives can be:

 • Rise in brand awareness,